The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Discussion and Implications

 \section{Discussion and Implications}

-We have shown in the previous sections that modeling spectral line broadening and computing formation temperatures are non-trivially impacted by modeling choices.
+We have shown in the previous sections that modeling spectral line broadening and computing formation temperatures are nontrivially impacted by modeling choices.
 Here, we further discuss the potential impacts of these findings and consider in which science cases they may (or may not) be relevant.
 We also caveat limitations of the formation temperature formalism and the assumptions present in our analyses.

-\subsection{Flux Errors Across a Stellar Sample}
+\subsection{Flux Errors across a Stellar Sample}

-In \S\ref{subsec:additional_broadening} and \S\ref{subsec:lsf}, we considered the effects of $\zeta_{RT}$, $v \sin i$, and spectral resolving power $R$ on modeled line shapes.
+In \S\ref{subsec:additional_broadening} and \S\ref{subsec:lsf}, we considered the effects of $\zeta_{\rm RT}$, $v \sin i$, and spectral resolving power $R$ on modeled line shapes.
 These, however, are only three of a myriad of properties that control the shapes of lines in stellar spectrum.
 To illustrate how the full gamut of stellar properties can interact with the convolution modeling assumption, we consider the stellar sample from \citet{Brewer2016, Brewer2017}, who homogeneously measure $T_{\rm eff}$, $\log g$, $v \sin i$, $v_{\rm mac}$, and $[{\rm Fe/H}]$ for a large sample of stars.
-Following \citet{Brewer2018}, we exclude stars which are likely to have evolved off the main sequence.
+Following \citet{Brewer2018}, we exclude stars that are likely to have evolved off the main sequence.

 For each star, we synthesize the convolved and integrated model spectra consisting of the same two Fe I lines from Table~\ref{tab:line_props}.
-We use stellar atmosphere models interpolated from the MARCS grid \citep[][]{Gustafsson2008}, with abundances perturbed by the reported $[\mathrm{Fe/H}]$ value (see \citealt{Wheeler2023} and \citealt{Wheeler2024}).
+We synthesize on the same high-resolution (5$\times$10$^{-3}$\AA) grid as used for Figures~\ref{fig:big_plots_flux} and \ref{fig:big_plots_temp}.
+We use stellar atmosphere models interpolated from the MARCS grid \citep[][]{Gustafsson2008}, with elemental abundances computed from the reported $[\mathrm{Fe/H}]$ values (see \citealt{Wheeler2023} and \citealt{Wheeler2024} for details on abundance tabulations given metallicities).
 For the microturbulent broadening velocity $\xi$, we adopt the following parameterization from \citet{Bruntt2010}:

 where $T_{\rm eff}$ is in Kelvin and $\xi$ in $\kms$.